paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-040-defense-against-weapons-of-mass-destruction.md

 (3) taking such actions as are necessary to ensure that there is appropriate emphasis in, cooperation on, and coordination of, nonproliferation research efforts of the United States, including activities of Federal agencies as well as activities of contractors funded by the Federal Government.

-**(c) Allocation of funds** Of the total amount authorized to be appropriated under section 301,11 See References in Text note below. $2,000,000 is available to the Department of Defense for carrying out research referred to in subsection (b)(3) of this section.
+**(c) Allocation of funds** Of the total amount authorized to be appropriated under section 301,11 See References in Text note below. $2,000,000 is available to the Department of Defense for carrying out research referred to in subsection (b)(3).

 ### Statutory Notes